trufi-association/trufi-server-cities/README.md

 #        tag: "{{.Name}}"
 ```

-### Production city
+### Production environment

 We hide all (optional) services behind a nginx proxy which also handles the encryption for them.
 To make encrypted connections to that nginx proxy possible we need to issue a HTTP certificate.
 Luckily there is *Let’s Encrypt* issuing them to anyone without the need to pay.
-Initialization is to be done using `init.prod`
+Initialization is to be done using `init.prod` and affects all cities.

 ### Commands